tomcam/tom.im/tutorials/ranger-macos-bash.md

 Curl is technically a web browser.
 The command above gets a copy of the Python source for Pip and copies it into your MacOS Downloads directory.

-## Change to the Downloads directory

-Change to the Downloads directory:
+* Change to the Downloads directory:

 ```bash
 cd ~/Downloads